ezekielaquino/KirbySeed3000/README.md

 5. When you're ready to deploy, just run `npm run prod`, this minifies/compresses/use all templates/css/images

+NOTE:

+- to go to panel go to `/panel`
+- to enable installation to work initially, `panel.install` is set to true in `site/config/config.php`
+- DELETE the lines indicated in the comment in `config.php` after you've created your account

 * Constantly a [WIP]

 ## Plugs for the plugins included